Integration Coaching Using Plant Medicine

 The use of plant medicine requires you to take personal responsibility for be well informed of all risks, potential side effects, and interactions.
 It is also important that you know which plants are legal and illegal in your state/country.
 For example, in the United States some states are starting to criminalize kratom, while in other states it is legal and easily accessible.

-It is important to note that I do not provide any type of legal or illegal supplements, plant medicines or plant medicine derivatives.
+It is important to note that I do not provide or condone the use of any type of illegal supplements, plant medicines or plant medicine derivatives.
 I also do not endorse the use of any particular product or supplement brand.